 \begin{remark} The optimal sparsification error coefficient \(\phi^*_m\) is defined as given in \autoref{remark: convergence}.
 If there is no sparsification applied, then \(\phi^*_m=0, \ \forall m \in [M]\).
 The noise multiplier \(\sigma_m^2\) required to satisfy the \((\epsilon_m, \delta)\)-DP for group \(m\) is derived in \autoref{thm:privacy_loss_per_group}.
 All parameters in \problemautoref{problem:opt} are now determined by the system settings, as terms such as $L$ and $\zeta$ have been eliminated (see the formulation sketch in Appendix~I for details), leaving only the decision variables.
 Therefore, the optimal client sampling ratios for each group in GDPFed can be efficiently obtained by solving this minimization problem.
 As \problemautoref{problem:opt} is a non-convex optimization problem, one can resort to existing solvers in practice, such as optimization libraries in Python (e.g., scikit-learn~\cite{sklearn}), to obtain a feasible solution. \end{remark}

 With the optimal client sampling ratios derived from solving \problemautoref{problem:opt}, which minimizes the convergence upper bound in \autoref{the:convergence_analysis}, GDPFed$^+$ converges to a better minimum than GDPFed, thereby enhancing model utility.
-Importantly, GDPFed$^+$ still satisfies the per-group privacy guarantees in \autoref{thm:privacy_loss_per_group}, the overall privacy guarantee in \autoref{them:privacy_guarantee_of_GDP}, and the convergence bound in \autoref{the:convergence_analysis}.
+Importantly, GDPFed$^+$ still satisfies the per-group privacy guarantees in \autoref{thm:privacy_loss_per_group}, the overall privacy guarantee in \coroautoref{coro:privacy_guarantee_of_GDP}, and the convergence bound in \autoref{the:convergence_analysis}.
 In the following evaluation section, we empirically validate the performance of the proposed GDPFed and GDPFed$^+$ methods, which are equipped with per-group sparsification and optimal client sampling ratios, against several baseline approaches.